micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 - **velocity**: deliver the project quickly and in small increments
 - **quality**: ensure that the product meets the quality standards

+## Personas and delivery methodology

+To simplify, there are three key actors
+- data scientist: conduct analytical experiments
+- data engineer: prepare the data, put data science solutions into productoin
+- solution architect: design the technical infrastructure

+Besides, there are other roles such as
+- product owner: prioritise work per business value
+- subject-matter experts: provide data and input to data scientists
+- scrum master: facilitate the delivery

+The delivery process is based on the (Microsoft TDSP)[https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview] (Team Data Science Process).